-Coming soon to campus: a dining checkout line that generates energy from customers’ footsteps and a cooler, more efficient rooftop greenhouse.
-The two projects are the first to be supported by a new UW–Madison Green Fund administered by the Office of Sustainability.
+Coming soon to campus: a more efficient rooftop greenhouse.
+This project is one of the first to be supported by a new UW–Madison Green Fund administered by the Office of Sustainability.
 The Green Fund supports …

 The Green Office program gives offices of any size the knowledge and resources to become more sustainable, both economically and environmentally.
 By becoming certified through the program, an office signifies that they have made a …